 Asiff Hussein is the author of a number of publications spanning fields as diverse as Ethnology, Sociology, Linguistics and Islamic issues.
 His works include Sarandib.
 An Ethnological Study of the Muslims of Sri Lanka, Zeylanica, a Study of the Peoples and Languages of Sri Lanka Ivilly Pevilly.
 The Gastronome’s Guide to the Culinary History & Heritage of Sri Lanka, Caste in Sri Lanka.
-From Ancient Times to the Present Day and Tolerance in Islam, also translated into Sinhala as Islamaya Desana Agamika Ivasima.
+From Ancient Times to the Present Day The Great Days of Colombo: A Journey of Colombo Through Time As Never Seen Before, Iconic Masjids of Ceylon and Tolerance in Islam, also translated into Sinhala as Islamaya Desana Agamika Ivasima.
 His writings have also been published in International journals such as Hamdard Islamicus Journal of Studies and Research in Islam.

 Asiff Hussein – Detailed Profile